mariellefoster/plots_and_projects/README.md

 ## Structural leftism
 - leftist philosophy stressing structure, relationships and operations as central tenants
+- writes rules and determines accountability measures not just by intention, but also by outcomes, at the system level as well the individual

 ## Body suit with sensors
 - reminding you to sit with good posture and move in healthy ways